List of Hot Adult Contemporary number ones of 1994

-Adult Contemporary is a chart published by Billboard ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
-In 1994, eight songs topped the chart, then published under the title Hot Adult Contemporary, based on weekly airplay data from radio stations compiled by Nielsen Broadcast Data Systems.
+In 1994, Billboard magazine published a chart ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
+The chart, which in 1994 was published under the title Hot Adult Contemporary, has undergone various name changes during its history but has been published as Adult Contemporary since 1996.
+In 1994, eight songs topped the chart, based on weekly airplay data from radio stations compiled by Nielsen Broadcast Data Systems.

-At the start of the year, Michael Bolton was at number one with "Said I Loved You...But I Lied", retaining a position which the song had occupied at the end of 1993.
-The song remained at number one through the issue of Billboard dated February 19 for a final total of 12 weeks atop the chart, tying the record for the longest unbroken run at number one on the AC listing set by the song which it had displaced from the top spot, "The River of Dreams" by Billy Joel.
+At the start of the year, Michael Bolton was at number one with "Said I Loved You...But I Lied", retaining a position that the song had occupied at the end of 1993.
+The song remained at number one through the issue of Billboard dated February 19 for a final total of 12 weeks atop the chart, tying the record for the longest unbroken run at number one on the AC listing set by the song that it had displaced from the top spot, "The River of Dreams" by Billy Joel.
 The longest run at number one to take place wholly during 1994 was achieved by Richard Marx with his song "Now and Forever", which came one week short of the record, spending 11 consecutive weeks in the top spot.
 As no artist had more than one chart-topper during the year, Marx thus also spent the highest number of weeks at number one of any act during the year.